krishnaveni0411/Automation-Portfolio/project1-automation/README1.md

 - Extracting and printing selected employment status label

 ---

+# Project – SpiceJet End-to-End Automation Test

+##  Description
+This project automates a real-time **end-to-end flight booking scenario** on the [SpiceJet website](https://www.spicejet.com/) using **Selenium WebDriver and TestNG**.

+It includes:
+- Selecting origin and destination
+- Choosing the current date in the departure calendar
+- Validating whether the return date calendar is enabled
+- Selecting number of adult passengers
+- Selecting a travel fare category
+- Initiating a flight search

+---

 #  Alert Handling with Selenium and TestNG

 This project demonstrates how to handle JavaScript alerts and confirmation popups using **Selenium WebDriver** with **TestNG** in Java.